stijn-dejongh/lovecraft_public_domain/raw_converts/soi.md

 It was a gentle daylight rain that awaked me from my stupor in the brush-grown railway cut, and when I staggered out to the roadway ahead I saw no trace of any prints in the fresh mud.
 The fishy odour, too, was gone.
-Innsmouth&rsquo;s ruined roofs and toppling steeples loomed up greyly toward the southeast, but not a living creature did I spy in all the desolate salt marshes around.
+Innsmouth's ruined roofs and toppling steeples loomed up greyly toward the southeast, but not a living creature did I spy in all the desolate salt marshes around.
 My watch was still going, and told me that the hour was past noon.

   The reality of what I had been through was highly uncertain in my mind, but I felt that something hideous lay in the background.
-I must get away from evil-shadowed Innsmouth&mdash;and accordingly I began to test my cramped, wearied powers of locomotion.
+I must get away from evil-shadowed Innsmouth--and accordingly I began to test my cramped, wearied powers of locomotion.
 Despite weakness, hunger, horror, and bewilderment I found myself after a long time able to walk; so started slowly along the muddy road to Rowley.
 Before evening I was in the village, getting a meal and providing myself with presentable clothes.
 I caught the night train to Arkham, and the next day talked long and earnestly with government officials there; a process I later repeated in Boston.
-With the main result of these colloquies the public is now familiar&mdash;and I wish, for normality&rsquo;s sake, there were nothing more to tell.
-Perhaps it is madness that is overtaking me&mdash;yet perhaps a greater horror&mdash;or a greater marvel&mdash;is reaching out.
+With the main result of these colloquies the public is now familiar--and I wish, for normality's sake, there were nothing more to tell.
+Perhaps it is madness that is overtaking me--yet perhaps a greater horror--or a greater marvel--is reaching out.

-  As may well be imagined, I gave up most of the foreplanned features of the rest of my tour&mdash;the scenic, architectural, and antiquarian diversions on which I had counted so heavily.
+  As may well be imagined, I gave up most of the foreplanned features of the rest of my tour--the scenic, architectural, and antiquarian diversions on which I had counted so heavily.
 Nor did I dare look for that piece of strange jewellery said to be in the Miskatonic University Museum.
 I did, however, improve my stay in Arkham by collecting some genealogical notes I had long wished to possess; very rough and hasty data, it is true, but capable of good use later on when I might have time to collate and codify them.
-The curator of the historical society there&mdash;Mr. E. Lapham Peabody&mdash;was very courteous about assisting me, and expressed unusual interest when I told him I was a grandson of Eliza Orne of Arkham, who was born in 1867 and had married James Williamson of Ohio at the age of seventeen.
+The curator of the historical society there--Mr. E. Lapham Peabody--was very courteous about assisting me, and expressed unusual interest when I told him I was a grandson of Eliza Orne of Arkham, who was born in 1867 and had married James Williamson of Ohio at the age of seventeen.

-  It seemed that a maternal uncle of mine had been there many years before on a quest much like my own; and that my grandmother&rsquo;s family was a topic of some local curiosity.
+  It seemed that a maternal uncle of mine had been there many years before on a quest much like my own; and that my grandmother's family was a topic of some local curiosity.
 There had, Mr. Peabody said, been considerable discussion about the marriage of her father, Benjamin Orne, just after the Civil War; since the ancestry of the bride was peculiarly puzzling.
-That bride was understood to have been an orphaned Marsh of New Hampshire&mdash;a cousin of the Essex County Marshes&mdash;but her education had been in France and she knew very little of her family.
-A guardian had deposited funds in a Boston bank to maintain her and her French governess; but that guardian&rsquo;s name was unfamiliar to Arkham people, and in time he dropped out of sight, so that the governess assumed his role by court appointment.
-The Frenchwoman&mdash;now long dead&mdash;was very taciturn, and there were those who said she could have told more than she did.
+That bride was understood to have been an orphaned Marsh of New Hampshire--a cousin of the Essex County Marshes--but her education had been in France and she knew very little of her family.
+A guardian had deposited funds in a Boston bank to maintain her and her French governess; but that guardian's name was unfamiliar to Arkham people, and in time he dropped out of sight, so that the governess assumed his role by court appointment.
+The Frenchwoman--now long dead--was very taciturn, and there were those who said she could have told more than she did.

-  But the most baffling thing was the inability of anyone to place the recorded parents of the young woman&mdash;Enoch and Lydia (Meserve) Marsh&mdash;among the known families of New Hampshire.
-Possibly, many suggested, she was the natural daughter of some Marsh of prominence&mdash;she certainly had the true Marsh eyes.
-Most of the puzzling was done after her early death, which took place at the birth of my grandmother&mdash;her only child.
-Having formed some disagreeable impressions connected with the name of Marsh, I did not welcome the news that it belonged on my own ancestral tree; nor was I pleased by Mr. Peabody&rsquo;s suggestion that I had the true Marsh eyes myself.
+  But the most baffling thing was the inability of anyone to place the recorded parents of the young woman--Enoch and Lydia (Meserve) Marsh--among the known families of New Hampshire.
+Possibly, many suggested, she was the natural daughter of some Marsh of prominence--she certainly had the true Marsh eyes.
+Most of the puzzling was done after her early death, which took place at the birth of my grandmother--her only child.
+Having formed some disagreeable impressions connected with the name of Marsh, I did not welcome the news that it belonged on my own ancestral tree; nor was I pleased by Mr. Peabody's suggestion that I had the true Marsh eyes myself.
 However, I was grateful for data which I knew would prove valuable; and took copious notes and lists of book references regarding the well-documented Orne family.

   I went directly home to Toledo from Boston, and later spent a month at Maumee recuperating from my ordeal.
-In September I entered Oberlin for my final year, and from then till the next June was busy with studies and other wholesome activities&mdash;reminded of the bygone terror only by occasional official visits from government men in connexion with the campaign which my pleas and evidence had started.
-Around the middle of July&mdash;just a year after the Innsmouth experience&mdash;I spent a week with my late mother&rsquo;s family in Cleveland; checking some of my new genealogical data with the various notes, traditions, and bits of heirloom material in existence there, and seeing what kind of connected chart I could construct.
+In September I entered Oberlin for my final year, and from then till the next June was busy with studies and other wholesome activities--reminded of the bygone terror only by occasional official visits from government men in connexion with the campaign which my pleas and evidence had started.
+Around the middle of July--just a year after the Innsmouth experience--I spent a week with my late mother's family in Cleveland; checking some of my new genealogical data with the various notes, traditions, and bits of heirloom material in existence there, and seeing what kind of connected chart I could construct.